-DE2.
-Use of Fund Balance.
+DE1.
+Use of Fund Balance

 The City ended 2017 with \$20.9 million in cash in the General Fund and current estimates show the City will end 2018 with over \$17 million in cash in the General Fund.
-As the City weans itself off the extraordinary tax revenue afforded by Act 47, the City may use a portion of its General Fund cash balance to cover expenditures, tempering the necessary real estate tax increases during each of next three fiscal years.
+As the City weans itself off the extraordinary tax revenue afforded by Act 47, the City may use a portion of its General Fund cash balance to cover expenditures and to allow for the necessary time to pursue the options for revenue authorizations, debt reduction, or Home Rule form of government and to temper the necessary real estate tax increases during the next three fiscal years.
 The City should also use a portion of the General Fund balance to reduce its debt obligations in accordance with initiatives presented elsewhere in this Exit Plan; provided that in doing so it achieves sufficient expense reductions that further facilitate long-term fiscal stability.
-To the extent that the City, in consultation with the Coordinator, determines that there is an appropriate benefit to the City of using the General Fund balance for debt service savings and long-term debt obligation reduction, then the impact of such a transaction may require a revision to the real estate tax increases shown in the table above.
-However, regardless of the purpose of General Fund balance utilization, it is the Coordinator's recommendation the General Fund balance at year end shall be maintained at a level at least equal to eight percent of anticipated fiscal year expenditures throughout the period of this Exit Plan.
+However, regardless of the purpose of General Fund balance utilization, it is the Coordinator's recommendation the General Fund balance at year end shall be maintained at 8 percent of its annual expenditures and in no event less than an amount equal to two payrolls throughout the period of this Exit Plan.